pasdam/terraform-aws-sonatype-nexus/README.md

 # terraform-aws-sonatype-nexus

-Terrafrom module to spin up a Nexus instance in AWS
+Terraform module to spin up a Nexus instance in AWS.

+This is intended **just as an example**, as it's never been tested in production, only on development environments.